 We’ll have to see how things shake out over the next weeks and months when Disney World does reopen.

 Sign Up For Our Newsletter Today!

-No. The Walt Disney World theme parks and resort hotels are currently closed until further notice.
+Yes.
+The Walt Disney World theme parks and resort hotels have reopened.

-Disney is working on a modified guest experience when Disney World reopens which will help increase the safety of guests.
+Disney has created a modified guest experience when Disney World reopens which will help increase the safety of guests.
 So far guests have reacted well to the new changes and have followed the guidelines for the most part.